devlooped/dotnet-file/README.md

 Examples:

-    dotnet file download [url]        // downloads a file to the current directory and records its URL+ETag in dotnet-config dotnet file download [url] [file] // downloads the url to the (relative) relative file local path specifed and records
+    dotnet file add [url]           // downloads a file to the current directory and adds its URL+ETag in dotnet-config dotnet file add [url] [file]    // downloads the url to the (relative) relative file local path specifed and adds
                                     // its URL+ETag in dotnet-config
     dotnet file update [file]       // updates a specific file, based on its dotnet-config configuration dotnet file update [url]        // updates a specific file by its url, based on its dotnet-config configuration dotnet file update              // updates all recorded files, according to the dotnet-config configuration dotnet file delete [file]       // deletes a local file and its entry in .netconfig dotnet file list                // lists all configured files dotnet file changes             // lists all configured files and their status with regards to the configured
                                     // remote URL and ETag matching

 After downloading a file, a new entry is created in a local `.netconfig` file, which leverages [dotnet config](https://github.com/kzu/dotnet-config):